-An Emergency Response Plan describes, in detail, a construction contractor's policy and procedures for handling and responding to an emergency situation on-site.
-These policies and procedures must define how the construction contractor will protect people and property at the site during an emergency.
-For the purposes of projects in the WT Development Area, the emergency response plan should be compatible with the City of Toronto's emergency response plan.
+An Emergency Response Plan describes, in detail, a construction manager and / or contractor's policy and procedures for handling and responding to an emergency situation on-site.
+These policies and procedures must define how the construction manager and / or contractor will protect people and property at the site during an emergency.
+For the purposes of projects in the DWA, the emergency response plan should be compatible with the City of Toronto's emergency response plan.